rogercampos/wazowski/README.md

 end
 ```

-In this case the handler callback will receive no information about changes, even in update.
+In this case the handler callback will receive information about all the changes occurred.

 You can also observe a model's "presence".
 Your code will be executed only on create and deletion of the dependant
 model, but not on updates: